This page provides detailed information on how to use SACStat.

 Click on an offence name in the legislation index to view the sentencing statistics for that offence.

-If you are unable to find an offence by either search method, there may have been fewer than 40 charges of the offence sentenced in the Magistrates' Court or fewer than 10 charges of the offence sentenced in the higher courts during the reference periods.
+If you are unable to find an offence by either search method, it may not be included in SACStat.
+SACStat excludes offences with fewer than 40 charges sentenced in the Magistrates' Court or with fewer than 10 charges sentenced in the higher courts during the reference periods.

 Each offence page includes: